ChrisTClark/Ultrasonic_Tripwire/README.md

 # Ultrasonic_Tripwire #
 Ultrasonic Tripwire, wireless communication to voice alert

+# Desired End State #

+A voice alert, specific to the sensor/location, is announced with the sensor is tripped.
+The sensor is located at a certain location in the house, where the condition may occur that is to be alerted.
+When the sensor is tripped, a wireless signal is sent to the master receiver located centrally in the home.
+The master receiver, when receiving this signal, initiates the voice alert.

+The desired location is along the railing of the upstairs bannister, so as to be triggered when sensor beam (along the rail) is broken.

+# Requirements #

+1. Sensor triggers when Jude commences to scale the bannister, as if to climb over it.
+2. Voice alert that is loud enough to be heard throughout the downstairs area, and announces the specific condition that occurred, such as "Jude is on the upstairs bannister".
+3. Wireless transmission from sensor to master receiver.

 # Repository Structure #

 1. Project: There is one project associate with this repository.
 It is used to manage the work/issues.